TEAMuP-dev/audacitorch/README.md

 model = MyVolumeModel()
 print(f"created model: {model}")

-# wrap the model in the AudacityModel wrapper, which will handle all the metadata and jit.scripting
+# wrap the model in the TensorJuceModel wrapper, which will handle all the metadata and jit.scripting
 serialized_model = MyVolumeModelWrapper(model, metadata)
 print(f"serialized model: {serialized_model}")